gregleejy/SMU_Bully_Detection_NLP/README.md

 # SMU_Bully_Detection_NLP
-Here’s a suggested structure for your README.md file:

 SMU Confess Bullying Detection - Sentiment Analysis Project

 Project Overview

-This project aims to detect targeted bullying remarks in the Telegram group chat SMU Confess using Natural Language Processing (NLP).
-The model identifies harmful messages using sentiment analysis and flags messages that could be considered bullying.
-The ultimate goal is to create a safer online space by applying AI-powered text classification.
+This project detects targeted bullying remarks in the Telegram group chat SMU Confess using Natural Language Processing (NLP).
+The model identifies harmful messages through sentiment analysis and flags messages that could be considered bullying.
+The goal is to create a safer online space using AI-powered text classification.

 Table of Contents